fedora-infra/python-fedora/doc/service.rst

 ----------------

 Certain controller methods are necessary in order for BaseClient_ to properly talk to your service.
-Turbogears_ can quickstart an application template for you that sets most of these variables correctly::
+TurboGears_ can quickstart an application template for you that sets most of these variables correctly::

     $ tg-admin quickstart -i -s -p my my